AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 | TargetId | String  | Required    | Identifier of the SdsTypeProperty from the target SdsType Properties list |
 | SdsStreamView  | SdsStreamView | Optional    | Additional mapping instructions for derived types |

-The SdsStreamView field supports nested Properties.
+The SdsStreamView field supports nested `properties`.

 ## SdsStreamViewMap
 When an SdsStreamView is added, SDS defines a plan mapping.
 Plan details are retrieved as an SdsStreamViewMap.
 The SdsStreamViewMap provides a detailed Property-by-Property definition of the mapping.

-The following table shows the SdsStreamViewMap fields.
+The table below shows the SdsStreamViewMap fields.
 The SdsStreamViewMap cannot be written to SDS, so required and optional have no meaning.

 | Property     | Type                     | Optionality  | Details |